 Overall, the researchers found that the risks of receiving clinical diagnoses of bipolar disorder, depression, and anxiety were significantly higher in patients with ASD compared with those without ASD (hazard ratios 9.34, 2.81, and 3.45, respectively).

 Estimates of cumulative incidence by age 30 years were 7.3% for bipolar disorder, 54.1% for depression, and 50.0% for anxiety among patients with ASD.
 For their counterparts without ASD, corresponding estimates were 0.9% for bipolar disorder, 28.9% for depression, and 22.2% for anxiety.

-Consultant360 discussed these findings and their clinical implications further with lead study author Alexandra Kirsch, PhD, pediatric neuropsychologist at NorthShore University HealthSystem in Chicago, Illinois.
+Lead study author Alexandra Kirsch, PhD, who is a pediatric neuropsychologist at NorthShore University HealthSystem in Chicago, Illinois, discussed these findings and their clinical implications further.

 Consultant360: Was your study able to identify, or have you hypothesized why the risk of developing depression, anxiety, and/or bipolar disorder is greater in individuals with ASD compared with those without ASD?

 Dr Kirsch: While we did not directly study the reasons behind the greater prevalence of mood and anxiety disorder comorbidities in individuals with ASD, we were able to hypothesize some potential causes.
 First, the psychosocial sequelae associated with having ASD may increase the risk for depression and anxiety.
 These include challenges with making and maintaining friendships and succeeding in academic and vocational roles, as well as the presence of behaviors that may be difficult to manage.
 There is also the potential that ASD and these comorbidities have shared etiologies that have not yet been fully elucidated.
 Additionally, a portion of individuals with comorbidities may reflect initial difficulty with diagnostic clarity.